A Well-Read Tart

 Pecan Snowball Cookies are really just chocolate shortbread cookies stuffed with finely chopped pecans.

-Like most shortbreads, the crumb can seem a little dry at first, but the coarse texture soon melts away into velvety, chocolatey goodness, punctuated by the delicate crunch of the pecans.
-I love the nubby texture of these cookies, and the fact that they crumble a little bit when you bite into them.
+Like most shortbreads, the crumb can seem a little dry at first.
+The coarse texture soon melts away into velvety, chocolatey goodness, punctuated by the delicate crunch of the pecans.

 Pecan Snowball Cookies